ad-freiburg/ad-blog/content/post/project-date-time-computations/index.md

   BIND((?date_of_death - ?date_of_birth) AS ?lifespan)
 }
 ```
 Without support for the subtraction between `xsd:dateTime` objects this query would not be working.
-This project enables queries like this (and more) in QLever.
+This project aimed to enable queries like this (and more) in QLever, that are **fast** and **correct**.

 ## Implementation